jmanprz/pypipedrive/docs/source/contributing.rst

 Want to contribute or make a suggestion?
 Feel free.
 But don't forget to adhere to the guidelines and expectations set forth in the `Contributor Covenant <https://www.contributor-covenant.org/version/2/1/code_of_conduct/>`_.

 We follow **Git Flow** branching strategy to maintain a clean and organized development workflow.
-Post your questions at the project's `Github Page <http://www.github.com/jmanprz/pypipedrive>`_.
+Post your questions at the project's `GitHub Page <http://www.github.com/jmanprz/pypipedrive>`_.
 Remember: there are no stupid questions, only stupid silences.

 Development Setup
 -----------------